What are the Pros and Cons of Offshore Tax Havens

 Companies can typically be incorporated in under a week, the registration costs are low, and in many jurisdictions the entire process can be completed remotely.
 The annual operating requirements are also minimal in most jurisdictions, with few reporting requirements and no exchange controls.

 Offshore tax havens are ideal places to safeguard assets.
 This is because they operate outside of the regulatory and legal jurisdictions of the US, the EU, and other developed Western nations.
 This makes it extremely difficult for local court rulings to have any significance in trying to claim your offshore assets and/or taxes.
-An offshore asset protection trust in the Cook Islands is probably the best example of the type of offshore vehicle in a tax haven which has proven to be impervious to local court orders, creditor claims and other threats.
+An asset protection trust in the Cook Islands is probably the best example of the type of offshore vehicle in a tax haven which has proven to be impervious to local court orders, creditor claims and other threats.

 Offshore Tax Havens also typically don’t have Tax Information Exchange Agreements (TIEAs) with the US or the EU, making it difficult for them to scrutinize the use of these tax havens for reasons of tax avoidance.
 This adds yet another layer of protection.